Crabzzai/BotSkeleton/README.md

 # BotSkelet
- Skelet of a discord.js bot
+ Skelet of a discord.js bot with mongodb integration!

 Tired of making the whole "base" of your discord bot?
 Never been easier!